CicadaCobalt/CicadaCobalt.github.io/_projects/(1) Tower Defense.md

 name: Turbo: Defense
 tools: [Game, Roblox, Tower Defense]
 image:
-description: A upcoming Roblox game!
+description: A upcoming Roblox game.
 A tower defense with rich story and even better gameplay!
 ---

+## What is this?

-This is a project _about_ three years in the making.
+This is a tower defense game _about_ three years in the making.
 Sadly, as of this moment (2025), this project remains on my backburner when it comes to coding...

 ## Why is that?